 - 1. Type or print clearly using blue or black ink.
 Keep all information within the area provided.
 If extra space is needed to complete any item, attach a continuation sheet noting the USCIS A-Number and item number as well as date and sign each sheet. - 2.
 Answer all questions fully and accurately.
 Write "N/A" if an item is not applicable.
-Write "None" if the answer is none - 3.
-Avoid highlighting, crossing out, or writing over any area of the application.
+Write "None" if the answer is none. - 3.
+Avoid highlighting, crossing out, or writing-over any area of the application.
 If you make a mistake, print out a new page to complete. - 4.
 If the child has a USCIS A-Number, write the A-Number on the top right hand corner of Page 1 within the application.

 Translations.
-Any document containing a foreign language submitted to USCIS must be accompanied by a full English translation which the translator has certified as complete and accurate, as well as the translator's certification that he or she is competent to translate from the foreign language into English.
+Any document written in a foreign language submitted to USCIS must be accompanied by a full English translation which the translator has certified as complete and accurate, as well as by the translator's certification that he or she is competent to translate from the foreign language into English.

 Copies.
 Unless specifically required that an original document be filed with an application or petition, a copy may be submitted.
-Original documents submitted when not required may become part of the record even if the submission is not required.
-Do not send an original Certificate of Citizenship or Naturalization.
+Original documents submitted when not required may become part required that an original document be filed with an application or petition, an ordinary legible photocopy may be submitted.
+Original documents submitted when not required will remain a part of the record, even if the submission was not required.
+Do not send an original Certificate of Citizenship or Certificate of Naturalization.
 USCIS may request that you present original documents at the interview.